 Hello, I'm Simon Darnton.

-I offer a journey that helps each of my clients to effectively find their own solutions, if that is what they want.
-Most of the time.
+I offer a journey that helps each of my clients to navigate their own path.

-A client put it much better than I following some work I did in a group when working for Deloitte:
+A client put it much better than I following work within Deloitte:

 'Simon has helped us to change how we think about what we do and to realise how we can do things differently.'